pittcsc/pittcswiki/src/guides/career/product-management.md

 Product Management looks different *everywhere*.
 Sticking to the fundamentals will take you very far in your PM career no matter what exactly Product looks like in your organization.

 ### The first fundamental
 The first thing to remember is that the term Product Management can be defined by the three words "who", "what", and "why".
-Everything else in the career is to gain a clearer understanding of these two concepts.
+Everything else in the career is to gain a clearer understanding of these three concepts.

 To elaborate:
 - Who (exactly) are we building this for?